pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 ## Supported scenarios

-- Scenario 1: during the replication, the DDL statement unsupported by TiDB is executed in the upstream and replicated to the downstream, and as a result, the replication task gets interrupted.
+- Scenario 1: during the migration, the DDL statement unsupported by TiDB is executed in the upstream and migrated to the downstream, and as a result, the migration task gets interrupted.

-    - If it is acceptable that this DDL statement is skipped in the downstream TiDB, then you can use `sql-skip` to resume the replication.
+    - If it is acceptable that this DDL statement is skipped in the downstream TiDB, then you can use `sql-skip` to resume the migration.
-    - If it is acceptable that this DDL statement is replaced with other DDL statements, then you can use `sql-replace` to resume the replication.
+    - If it is acceptable that this DDL statement is replaced with other DDL statements, then you can use `sql-replace` to resume the migration.

-- Scenario 2: during the replication, you know in advance that an unsupported SQL statement is going to be replicated, so you can handle it beforehand to avoid breaking the replication.
+- Scenario 2: during the migration, you know in advance that an unsupported SQL statement is going to be migrated, so you can handle it beforehand to avoid breaking the migration.

     - If it is acceptable that this DDL statement is skipped in the downstream TiDB, then you can use `sql-skip` to preset an operation to automatically skip this DDL statement when it needs to be executed.
     - If it is acceptable that this DDL statement is replaced with other DDL statements, then you can use `sql-replace` to preset an operation to automatically replace this DDL statement when it needs to be executed.